Skip to main content

 22

-Farmers Insurance has been sued for reporting allegedly false information to the CLUE database — the Comprehensive Loss Underwriting Exchange operated by LexisNexis.
+A major national insurer was sued for reporting allegedly false information to the CLUE database -- the Comprehensive Loss Underwriting Exchange operated by LexisNexis.

-Eight plaintiffs alleged the insurance company submitted false and confidential information about their claims to the database after tornadoes swept through the state in 2013.
-For example, plaintiffs Jack and Melissa McSwain were paid about $7,000 on their tornado claim, but Farmers reported to CLUE that it paid almost $3 million to the McSwains.
-Lance and Leigh Ramsey received about $35,000 from their property claim, but Farmers again reported to CLUE that it paid more than $3 million to the Ramseys.
-The same situation occurred in six other instances.
+Eight plaintiffs alleged the carrier submitted false and confidential information about their claims to the database after tornadoes swept through the state in 2013.
+In one instance, a couple was paid approximately $7,000 on their tornado claim, but the carrier reported to CLUE that it had paid nearly $3 million.
+Another couple received about $35,000, yet the carrier again reported payments exceeding $3 million.
+The same pattern occurred in six other cases.

-According to the lawsuit, Farmers included litigation expenses, lawsuit settlements, and a variety of other claim-related expenses in the information submitted to CLUE.
-The lawsuit alleged the submission of false information defamed each plaintiff and made it difficult, perhaps impossible, for them to obtain new homeowners insurance.
+According to the lawsuit, the carrier included litigation expenses, lawsuit settlements, and various other claim-related costs in the information submitted to CLUE.
+The plaintiffs alleged the false reporting defamed them and made it difficult -- perhaps impossible -- to obtain new homeowners insurance.

-The rate increases, Marr said, should be based on need, not greed.
+As the attorney summarized: rate increases should be based on need, not greed.

 23